ProjectKorra/ProjectKorraWiki/source/general/pkteam.rst

 +++++

+.. _jointheteam:

 Join the Team
 =============
-The ProjectKorra staff is always looking for qualified people to join its team.
-Whether your passion lies in staying up late and writing lines of code, graphic design, video production, and helping administrate Minecraft servers, there’s a place for you on our team.
+The ProjectKorra team is always looking for qualified people to join its team.
+Whether your passion lies in staying up late and writing lines of code, graphic design, video production, or helping administrate Minecraft servers, there’s a place for you on our team.

 You can apply to join the team `on our website`_.